bumbelbee777/Nanite/docs/Sketchbook.md

 ## SillyAI

 Currently, SillyAI is practically fully implemented.
 It just needs real-world testing and validation.
-It could use additional/better plugin support and a context window but that's not the priority right now.
+It could use additional/better plugin support but that's not the priority right now.

 ## SillyVM